 Real Estate has long held the reputation of resisting technological trends.
-But not anymore!
+However this is no longer the case!
 With the booming proptech sector, innovations in software and hardware are shifting the way we buy and sell property.

 Once the realm of big budget movies, aerial photography and video has become commonplace.
-Drone camera technology has enabled even the most modest marketing campaign to incorporate impressive visuals from the air.
-From neighbourhood flyovers, to highly accurate property photography, content from drones will be expected from buyers and sellers alike.
+Drone camera technology enables your most modest marketing campaign to incorporate impressive visuals from the air.
+Use neighborhood flyovers, to highly accurate property photography, or content from drones to differentiate your listings.